 Think strategically before acting creatively.

-An identity is the overall look and feel of one’s brand, both visually and verbally.
-It often utilizes some, or a combination, of the following: colors, design, typography, photography style, and messaging to communicate tone and manner—the personality of the marketing communications that reflect the brand’s core values and characteristics.
+An identity is the overall look and feel of one’s brand, both visually and in messaging.
+It often utilizes some or a combination of the following: colors, design, typography, photography style, and messaging to communicate tone and manner—the personality of the identity marketing communications that reflect the brand’s core values and characteristics.